getsentry/sentry-electron/test/README.md

 Each individual e2e test consists of a test recipe which is a self contained application in its own right.
 There are simple [functional test recipes](./e2e/test-apps/) and [example app recipes](../examples/).

-Recipes are run sequentially and the events submitted to the mock server are compared to the expected events using `chai-subset`.

 Each recipe should contain:

 - `recipe.yml` (details below)